 - 3Remove the plant roots and tree roots from the area as completely as you can.

-- 4Mix the heavy planting soils with some light weight quick draining stuff such as we have listed above in the list.
+- 4Mix the heavy planting soils with some light weight quick draining soil such as we have listed above in the list.

-- 11Choose native plants if you can to ensure that they are going to take a lot less work for you and will be hardier in your area.
+- 11Choose plants native to your zone to ensure that they are going to take a lot less work for you and will be hardier in your area.

-- 12If you want, bury a small container and add a submersible pump that will give you the means to pump the water.
+- 12If you want, bury a small container and add a submersible pump that will allow you to pump the water.

 Tips for Building a Rock Garden

 - Rocks are heavy.
 You're going to be hard pressed to move them alone, so get help with this project unless you're going to be using small rocks.

 - A visit to the website of the National Wildlife Federation will allow you to designate your back yard rock garden a Wildlife Habitat and it will also help - if planted with native plants - to draw in native birds and butterflies, so be sure to plant a few food or breeding plants to give them a space to grow and to lay eggs.

 - Trees are not at all out of place in a rock garden.
 Choose one or two that you love and help the earth while you pretty up your outdoor spaces.